clicky/clicky.sh/content/posts/opinions/null-is-shit.md

 }
 ```

 If it is SO important that the input is not null, why did you allow for it in your design?
-If I'm not supposed to come to your birthday party without a present, tell me in advance, don't unload a shotgun in my face when I walk through the door empty handed.
+If I'm not supposed to come to your wedding without a present, tell me in advance, don't kick me in the shins when I walk through the door empty handed.

 ``` cs
 public class MyClass